 You can stock up on food for the day, grab an early lunch, or visit a museum (like the Volcano Museum).

 From here you’re going to circle your way around the peninsula.
 There is so much to see here, so you really have sights for the picking!

-If you have the stomach for it then stop at Bjarnarhöfn shark museum to try the local Icelandic speciality: Hákarl (fermented shark meat).
-Also be sure to go to Mount Kirkjufell and Kirkjufellsfoss Waterfall, which is one of the most famous and photogenic locations on all of Iceland!
+If you have the stomach for it then stop at Bjarnarhöfn shark museum to try the local Icelandic specialty: Hákarl (fermented shark meat).
+Also be sure to go to Mount Kirkjufell and Kirkjufellsfoss Waterfall, which is one of the most famous and photogenic locations in all of Iceland!

 Finally, a real highlight of day 4 is Snæfellsjökull National Park, so leave enough time during your day to wander around a bit.

 Where you want to stay tonight depends on what you like to do during the day.
 If you have a packed program, you might want to stay somewhere on the peninsula.
 We can recommend Arnarstapi Center for beautiful coastal walks and a private cabin under the stars.

 Otherwise, you might want to head back to Borgarnes to save yourself some driving the next day.